|

 met frequently throughout the following year, the

 differences only grew.
-The Palestinian organization,
+The Palestinian Islamist organization,

 Hamas, in December of 1992 committed a string of terror